gautaz/docker-alpine-cfssl/README.md

 cfssl gencert -initca ca-csr.json | cfssl json -bare ca -
 ```

-If you did not want to modify default values, you could have simply issued:
+If you did not want to modify the default values, you could have simply issued:

 ```sh
 cfssl print-defaults csr | cfssl gencert -initca - | cfssl json -bare ca -